 Arusha National Park: Mt.
 Meru Game Lodge, Mt Meru Hotel

 Africa is not a cheap place to visit and not somewhere you want to “go cheap.”
 You will get exactly what you pay for and there is no scheme to getting around it.
 However, below are some tips which will assist you in making sure you’re receiving good value. – The Budget Savvy Travelers

 Basic to Ultra-Luxurious

-Although not the cheapest, there’s plenty of ways to do it cheaply, we believe it provides great value when looking at the entire package.
-We’re first going to explain why this lodge was absolutely amazing and then we’ll delve into some alternative options.
+Although not the cheapest, there are plenty of ways to do it affordably, we believe it provides great value when looking at the entire package.
+We’re first going to explain why this lodge was amazing and then we’ll delve into some alternative options.

 Arathusa Safari Lodge

 Arathusa Safari Lodge is located within the Sabi Sands Private Game Reserve.
 It’s considered by many to be the best and most famous private game reserve in all of the world.
 This is probably why the billionaire Richard Branson owns a lodge there called Ulusaba Safari Lodge.